kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 If you do not receive an email on the first day, please send us a message so we can check.

-In many situations, the email can be found in the SPAM folder so please check there too.
+In many situations, the email can be found in the SPAM folder, so please check there too.

 ## Purpose of the Training